gimoonnam/gimoonnam.github.io/_posts/ImageProcessing/2020-7-12-Debevec_HDR.md

 ## What is High Dynamic Range(HDR)?
  ...

-# A brief review on Debevec's algorithm

-  The goal of this method is to render HDR cenes on conventional display devices, to be tested with real radiance maps as well as synthetically computed radiancce solutions

 ## Camera Response Function(CRF)

 * The film exposure is defined as $X = E \Delta t$, where $E$ is an irradiance at the film and $\Delta t$ is an exposure time,